Mexia Supermarket: Background

-Mexia Supermarket was established by Advance Investment Corp. and owned by Dung Chan & Kung Son after it obtained a 15-year $975,000 loan from the Comerica Bank-Texas.
-The chosen site for the shop was 3900 Hemphill St., a 36,000-feet rectangular building previously operated by Danals Food Store, a business headquartered at Dallas, Texas.
+As Mexia

-The shop opened some time between 1997 and October 5, 1998, the shop's first taxable date for sales tax.
-Due to poor profits and a debt of approximately 1.14 million dollars owed to various creditors, the shop closed and the owners began to default on its loan payments as early as June 1999.
+Mexia Supermarket was established by Advance Investment corporation, by Dung Chang and Kung Song, after it obtained a 15-year, US$975,000 loan from Comerica Bank-Texas to acquire the newly-vacated store.
+The shop opened as Mexia on or before October 5, 1998, listed as its first taxable date for sales tax.
+Despite the changeover, the business was not remodeled save for a new sign, with references to Danals still present on painted window advertisements until its closure.
+Due to poor profits and a debt of approximately US$1.14 million owed to various creditors, the shop closed, and the owners began to default on their loan payments as early as June 1999.

-The sources disagree on the closing date.
-Associated Press stated that the shop closed in July of that year, while local Fort Worth Star-Telegram reported the shop closed at the end of August.
-Nearby residents called the city as early as September 15, 1999 to inform them of the store's closure.
-The store's health permit was cancelled and removed from the list of active food businesses.
+Sources disagree on the closing date.
+The Associated Press stated that the shop closed in July of that year, while the local Fort Worth Star-Telegram reported the shop closed at the end of August.
+Nearby residents called the city as early as September 15, 1999, to inform them of the store's closure; after which the store's health permit was cancelled and removed from the list of active food businesses.

-Advance Investment Corp. filed for Chapter 7 bankruptcy the September 28 or 29 of that year, with Steven Strange representing the company as their lawyer.
+Advance Investment Corp. filed for Chapter 7 bankruptcy on September 28 or 29 of that year, with Steven Strange representing the company as their lawyer.
 Comerica Bank-Texas acted as the lien of the building.